wpsmith/envira-gallery-lite/readme.txt

 == Changelog ==

+= 1.0.4 =
+* Add new item and link attributes filter for the gallery output.

 = 1.0.3.1 =
 * Flush gallery caches when interacting with meta.
 * Fixed Isotope init on resize.